-Specifically, the IRS says an adaptation expense is "An amount is paid to adapt a unit of property to a new or different use if the adaptation is not consistent with your ordinary use of the unit of property at the time you originally placed it in service" (from the What adapts the unit of property to a new or different use? section of the Tangible Property Final Regulations Q&A).
+Specifically, the IRS says an adaptation expense is "paid to adapt a unit of property to a new or different use if the adaptation is not consistent with your ordinary use of the unit of property at the time you originally placed it in service."
+(From the What adapts the unit of property to a new or different use? section of the Tangible Property Final Regulations Q&A).

-The general rule is that expenses for repairs and maintenance need to be capitalized and depreciated.
-There are exceptions to this general rule.
-In fact, there are three exceptions, which the IRS calls safe harbors.
+The general rule is that expenses for repairs and maintenance need to be capitalized and depreciated but there are three exceptions.
+The IRS calls these safe harbors.
 But even with a safe harbor, one cannot just write off the expense.
-The IRS expects taxpayers to make a formal choice (called an "election") by attaching an election statement to their tax returns.
+The IRS expects taxpayers to make a formal choice, called an "election," by attaching an election statement to their tax returns.

 $2,500 Safe Harbor Election for Small Taxpayers.

-A person or business can immediately deduct repair and maintenance expenses if the cost is $2,500 (or less) per item or per invoice.
+A person or business can immediately deduct repair and maintenance expenses if the cost is $2,500 or less per item or per invoice.
 A business with an "applicable financial statement," however, has a safe harbor amount of $5,000.
-This $2,500 limit takes effect for the tax year 2016.

-Repairs can be deducted immediately if the total amount paid for repairs and maintenance on the property is less than or equal to $10,000 or 2 percent of the unadjusted basis of the property, whichever amount is lower.
-And the safe harbor is only available for businesses with revenues under $10 million and the property being repaired has an unadjusted basis under $1 million.
+Repairs can be deducted immediately if the total amount paid for repairs and maintenance on the property is $10,000 or under, or 2 percent of the unadjusted basis of the property, whichever amount is lower.
+This safe harbor is only available for businesses with revenues under $10 million and when the property being repaired has an unadjusted basis under $1 million.
 For more details on this provision, see the safe harbor election for small taxpayers section of the Q&A on the IRS Web site.

 Safe Harbor for Routine Maintenance

-If the repairs consist of routine maintenance, then the repair expenses can be deducted immediately.
-These are the type of repairs that happen on a regular basis.
+If the repairs consist of routine maintenance, the repair expenses can be deducted immediately.

 The IRS has spelled this out in some detail.
 For routine maintenance to be immediately deductible, the IRS wants the expense to satisfy all four of the following criteria:

-- Repairs are regularly recurring activities of the type you would expect to perform;
+- The repairs are regularly recurring activities that you would expect to perform;

 - The repairs result from the wear and tear of being used in a trade or business;

-- The repairs are needed to keep the property operating efficiently in its normal condition;
+- The repairs are needed to keep the property operating efficiently in its normal condition, or,

 Suppose a landlord replaces a roof on a rental property.
-Let's think about this situation.
 When the property was placed in service as a rental, the cost of the property was split into two: land and building.
 The land is a non-depreciating asset.
 The cost of the building was capitalized and depreciated over a period of years (27.5 years for residential real estate or 39 years for commercial real estate).
-Thus the cost of the old roof is included in the cost of the building and is being depreciated over time.
+Thus the cost of the old roof is included in the cost of the building, and is being depreciated over time.

 What's the benefit?
-This gets an immediate deduction for the old roof, which offsets the downside of having to depreciate the new roof over several years.
-And, this removes the old roof (its historical cost and its accumulated depreciation) of the taxpayer's balance sheet.
+There's an immediate deduction for the old roof, which offsets the downside of having to depreciate the new roof over several years.
 An added bonus: "There is no depreciation recapture because there was no sale or exchange," says Phil Zaman, a director in the CBIZ National Tax Office.
-Thus partial dispositions result in less accumulated depreciation to recapture if the property is ever sold in the future.
+Thus partial dispositions result in less accumulated depreciation to recapture if the property is sold in the future.

 What You Need to Look At

-In order to properly determine what can be deducted and what has to be capitalized, we review what the expense is, how much it cost, and how the expense relates to the property being repaired or maintained.
-"We got to be careful not just to write stuff off," Nelson says, "These tangible property regulations have said, we need to really look at these expenses."
-So how do we really look at these expenses?
+In order to properly determine what can be deducted and what has to be capitalized, you need to review what the expense is, how much it cost, and how the expense relates to the property being repaired or maintained.

-- What is the expense for?
-Apply the BRA test: is the expense a betterment, a restoration or an adaptation?
+- Apply the BRA test: Is the expense a betterment, a restoration, or an adaptation?

-- What is the nature of the repair?
-Is the repair an expected and necessary part of keeping the property in ordinarily efficient operating condition?
+- Consider the nature of the repair.
+Is it an expected and necessary part of keeping the property in ordinarily efficient operating condition?
 If so, consider using the safe harbor for routine maintenance.

-- Consider whether one can write off a "partial disposition."
+- Consider whether it is possible to write off a "partial disposition."